 Los Angeles History

-Though the city of Los Angeles, California is the second largest metropolitan area in the United States, at almost 18 million souls, it is a relatively young city, not founded until the mid nineteenth century.
+Though the city of Los Angeles, California, is the second-largest metropolitan area in the United States, with almost four million souls, it is a relatively young city, not founded until the mid-nineteenth century.

-The area was first inhabited by several Indian tribes including the Tongva, Cahuilla, Kumeyaay, and Chumash, who were active in fine boatbuilding.
-The first explorer known to the area was Juan Cabrillo who stopped at present day San Pedro in 1542, greeted by Tongvan men, who rowed out to meet his ship.
-The explorer died later that year while wintering at Santa Catalina Island and no white face was seen again locally for 227 years.
+Several Indian tribes, including the Tongva, Cahuilla, Kumeyaay, and Chumash, active in fine boatbuilding first inhabited the area.
+The first explorer known to the area was Juan Cabrillo, who stopped at present-day San Pedro in 1542, greeted by Tongvan men, who rowed out to meet his ship.
+The explorer died later that year while wintering at Santa Catalina Island, and no white face was seen again locally for 227 years.

 The small town received the name El Pueblo de Nuestra Señora Reina de los Ángeles de la Porciuncula, “The Town of Our Lady Queen of the Angels.”
-Located on the Los Angeles River, the settlement became a cattle ranching center.
+The settlement became a cattle ranching center located on the Los Angeles River.
 The oldest house in Los Angeles County was built in 1795 on what became the Rancho San Antonio.
 It is now known as the Henry Gage Mansion and is in Bell Gardens.

 In 1842 a shepherd discovered gold in Placerita Canyon, just outside the current city limits, and sparked a minor gold rush.
 In subsequent decades mining became an important industry, employing hard rock and placer techniques.
 The local mountains are still riddled with abandoned mines, and hopeful prospectors still pan for gold in the San Gabriel River.